 Take advantage of the tips and tools PG&E provides to monitor and maintain your the renewable energy generating system.

-My Energy is an intelligent online dashboard that lets you review and manage your net energy usage—the difference between the energy your business uses and the energy your renewable system produces.
+My Account includes an intelligent online dashboard that lets you review and manage your net energy usage—the difference between the energy your business uses and the energy your renewable system produces.
 It is the first place you should go to see how much energy you have saved.
 You also can also find additional steps for improving your system’s performance.

 Note: Business customers with monthly usage of 200 kilowatts (KW) or greater, as well as those participating in Demand Response programs, should use InterAct to monitor energy usage.

-Log in to your account to access PG&E's My Energy.
+Log in to your account to access PG&E's My Account.

 Dirt on solar panels can come from dust and soot from nearby roads,bird waste and especially from rainy or dry weather conditions.
 In fact, “soiling” is the single most important performance factor under your direct control.
 PG&E suggests having your solar panels inspected every one to two years, or whenever you notice a significant drop in performance during clear weather.

 Important: System maintenance and inspections should only be performed by a licensed professional solar contractor.